itpplasma/KAMEL/README.md

 # Balance Code Framework
-This repository contains everything concerning the balance code in the hdf5 version.
-To do runs, a compiled version of KiLCA needs to be available.
+This repository contains the KiLCA/QL-Balance framework.
 When using the template scripts, make sure to change the code, most importantly the paths, according to your project before using it.

 ## Content